google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 ### Browser versions

-It is important to remember that not every visitor to your website use the most up-to-date browsers.
+It is important to remember that not every visitor to your website uses the most up-to-date browsers.
 Different versions from different browser vendors each behave differently with mixed content.
 At worst, some browsers and versions don't block any mixed content at all, which is very unsafe for the user.